• Skip to primary navigation

 4. Stir in the flour, then divide among muffin tins.

-5. Mix the remaining 2 Tbsp sugar with the 2 tsp cinnamon, and sprinkle over the tops of the unbaked muffins.
+5. Mix the remaining 2 tablespoon sugar with the 2 teaspoon cinnamon, and sprinkle over the tops of the unbaked muffins.

 6. Bake for 20-25 minutes. {Many readers have reported that they needed to bake for 30-35 minutes, so know your oven and test the doneness!!}